marisudris/frontend-mentor-article-preview-component/README.md

 ### What I learned

 Designing the behavior with accessibility in mind is crucial and can be a bit difficult for a beginner.
-Determining what ARIA attributes go where and how to merge the, with the behavior can be a little confusing, however there are a plenty of examples and beginner friendly-resources out there.
+Determining what ARIA attributes go where and how to merge them with the behavior can be a little confusing, however there are a plenty of examples and beginner friendly-resources out there.
 Sometimes it's hard to properly determine roles for your widgets.
 I named my widget a _toggletip_ in BEM even though it really isn't a pure toggletip (which normally only gives additional info after getting clicked/tapped, rather than opening an interactive menu).
 I took that into account when determining what ARIA attributes to use - here I went to something similar as with navigation + a hamburger menu.

 ### Continued development